aalavandhaann/blueprint-js/README.md

 `model` - Data model representing both the 2D floorplan and all of the items in it

 `three` - 3D view/controller for viewing and modifying item placement

+## Notes about changes from the original
+- Adding routines to modify the skybox images as environment (a crude implementation)
+- Otherwise the api is ditto and the same
+- Adding a BoxHelper to show selected states of items